 Armstrong Teasdale’s Noncompete and Trade Secrets practice area is known for aggressively, and successfully, representing clients in cases that often involve high-stakes litigation.
 Trade secrets and other confidential business information are some of a company’s most valuable assets.
 We have won or avoided many temporary restraining orders (TROs) and many preliminary injunctions in numerous U.S. state and federal courts as well as in the English courts for clients in over 100 industries.
-In addition, our attorneys have written award-winning articles on noncompete and trade secret litigation that have been cited by the courts.
+In addition, our lawyers have written award-winning articles on noncompete and trade secret litigation that have been cited by the courts.

 We protect clients from unfair competition by implementing safeguards to protect critical assets, and by pursuing effective litigation strategies.
 We have decades of experience handling a diverse array of noncompete, trade secrets and unfair competition cases.

 When employees leave to work for a competing business, they may take sensitive company data, or solicit and divert customers and co-workers from their former employer to follow them to the competing business.
 In these instances, time is often of the essence to stop the dissemination of data or loss of business.
-Our attorneys are skilled at quickly counseling clients and moving swiftly to obtain immediate injunctive relief through temporary restraining orders and preliminary injunctions, as well as permanent injunctions.
+Our lawyers are skilled at quickly counseling clients and moving swiftly to obtain immediate injunctive relief through temporary restraining orders and preliminary injunctions, as well as permanent injunctions.

 In addition, when a prospective employee has signed a nonsolicit or noncompete agreement with a prior employer, we assist employers in navigating the risks of hiring them and provide advice as to the enforceability of the agreements.
 We also represent employees who are sued for violating such agreements, as well as employers who are sued for interfering with noncompete agreements that an employee signed with a prior employer.